Contents

 Notice that the

-numsharesfield is designated null, which is the same action performed by the Set this field to null button in the default input method.Setting a list field to null is not the same as setting one or more list elements to null.
+field is designated null, which is the same action performed by the Set this field to null button in the default list input method.Setting a list field to null is not the same as setting one or more list elements to null.
 To enter a list field with a single null element, enter

 See Null Lists for a discussion of null lists compared to empty lists.

-The tuple field is collapsible, and you can set the entire tuple to null, or set
+data.
+The tuple field is collapsible, and you can set the entire tuple to null, or set individual fields to null.
+Tuple field

-which shows two fields of type tuple, buy_order and
+input is illustrated in the following example, which shows two fields of type tuple, buy_order

-sell_order, both having the same schema:
+, both having the same schema:

 Notice the following points about entering tuple field data: